astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Summary

-Attempts to obtain a user-friendly display name for the event-logging source, based on the name of the application that is calling this debug logging library.
+Attempts to obtain a user-friendly display name for the event-logging quote, based on the name of the application that is calling this debug logging library.

 ##### Returns